bckelly1/home_lab/README.md

 * *Optional*: NAS uses a CIFS Share.
 If you don't want to do a CIFS share, remove the cifs_document_backup volume from home_assistant.

 ## Setup Instructions
-1. Fill out the .env file in the root directory as much as you can/want.
-2. Fill out the .env file in the `./traefik` directory
-3. Fill out the `config.yml.example` file in the `./homer` directory.
-(Create a `config.yml` file).
+1. Fill out these example files:
+- `./.env.example` -> `./.env`
+- `./traefik/.env.example` -> `./traefik/.env`
+- `./homer/config/config.yml.example` -> `./homer/config/config.yml`
+- `./databases/.env.example` -> `./databases/.env`
+- `./adguard/config/AdGuardHome.yml.example` -> `./adguard/config/AdGuardHome.yml`
-3. In the `./traefik` directory, run `docker compose up -d` to create the traefik config.
+2. In the `./traefik` directory, run `docker compose up -d` to create the traefik config.
-4. In the `./databases` directory (which you can run on this server or elsewhere), run `docker compose up -d`.
+3. In the `./databases` directory (which you can run on this server or elsewhere), run `docker compose up -d`.
-5. In the root directory, trim out whatever services you don't want in the `docker-compose.yml` file.
+4. In the root directory, trim out whatever services you don't want in the `docker-compose.yml` file.
-6. In the root directory, run `docker compose up -d`
+5. In the root directory, run `docker compose up -d`
-7. In the `./adguard` directory, run `docker compose up -d` and then view `<ip address>:3000` to view the adguard config.
+6. In the `./adguard` directory, run `docker compose up -d` and then view `<ip address>:3000` to view the adguard config.
 Set up any users and additional config.
 Set up the DNS rewrites for the subdomains in the `docker-compose.yml` in the root directory.
-8. Navigate to `homer.setupjustforme.com`
+7. Navigate to `homer.setupjustforme.com`

 ## Services:
 * [adguard](https://github.com/AdguardTeam/AdGuardHome) - Home DNS Server.
 Blocks ads, custom domains/subdomains, rewrites URLs as necessary.